stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.README.md

 ### [filebeat](https://www.elastic.co/beats/filebeat)

-Parses log files and ships them elasticsearch.
+Parses log files and ships them to elasticsearch.
 Note we use the version shipped by Open Distro.

 ### [grafana](https://grafana.com/)